2018 – 2026

 The lawsuits

 The litigation around OpenAI through 2024 – 2026 is unusually wide-ranging.
-The case-name links below jump to the per-case rows on the dedicated ChatGPT Lawsuits page, which carries plaintiffs, procedural milestones, motion-to-dismiss outcomes, and primary-source links per case.
+The case-name links below jump to the per-case rows on the dedicated OpenAI Lawsuits page, which carries plaintiffs, procedural milestones, motion-to-dismiss outcomes, and primary-source links per case.

 • The New York Times Company v.
 Microsoft Corp. & OpenAI (S.D.N.Y., filed December 27, 2023).
 The flagship publisher copyright case, alleging mass copying of Times articles into the training corpus and reproduction of paywalled content in outputs.
 A motion-to-dismiss ruling in 2024 narrowed but did not gut the case.